jschneier/django-storages/docs/backends/gcloud.rst

 #.
 Make sure your service account has access to the bucket and appropriate permissions. (`Using IAM Permissions <https://cloud.google.com/storage/docs/access-control/using-iam-permissions>`__)
 #.
 Ensure this service account is associated to the type of compute being used (Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google Cloud Run (GCR), etc)

-For development use cases, or other instances outside Google infrastructure:
+**Note:** There is currently a limitation in the GCS client for Python which by default requires a service account private key file to be present when generating signed urls.
+The service account private key is unavailable when running on a compute service.
+Compute Services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) fetch `access tokens from the metadata server <https://cloud.google.com/docs/authentication/application-default-credentials>`__ .
+These services do not have access to the service account private key.
+This means that when trying to sign data in these services, you **MUST** use one of the Cloud IAM sign functions (SignBlob, SignJwt) to sign data and directly signing data isn't possible by any means.

+Luckily this can be worked around by passing `service_account_email` and `access_token` to the generate_signed_url function.
+When both of those args are provided, generate_signed_url will use the IAM SignBlob API to sign the url and no private key file is needed.

+Last resort you can still use the service account key file for authentication (not recommended by Google):

 #.
 Create the key and download ``your-project-XXXXX.json`` file.
 #.
 Ensure the key is mounted/available to your running Django app.
 #.
 Set an environment variable of GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.

-**Note Regarding Authentication**

-There is currently a limitation in the GCS client for Python which by default requires a service account private key file to be present when generating signed urls. **This is important to realize**.
-The service account private key is unavailable when running on a compute service.
-Compute Services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) fetch access tokens from a metadata service.
-Those services do not have access to the service account private key.
-That means you must use one of the IAM sign functions (SignBlob, SignJwt) to have Google sign using their managed private key.
-This means, you can't directly sign data.
-You must use the Cloud IAM API to do signing.

-Luckily this can be worked around by passing `service_account_email` and `access_token` to the generate_signed_url function.
-When both of those args are provided, generate_signed_url will use the IAM SignBlob API to sign the url and no private key file is needed.

-Google also now recommends avoiding service account json key files as they are insecure, risky and hard to manage.
-This avoids the need for that when developing locally.

-`GS_SA_EMAIL` will be what is what provided to generate_signed_url param: service_account_email.
-Note, this service account will need credentials to sign and download/upload files as necessary.
-Read more `here <https://cloud.google.com/storage/docs/access-control/signing-urls-with-helpers>`__

 Alternatively, you can use the setting ``credentials`` or ``GS_CREDENTIALS`` as described below.